Analysis: Berlusconi under pressure as markets lose patience

 "The logic and the cynicism of the markets is a great ally in unblocking things and forcing people to do things they wouldn't want to do otherwise," he said.

-On past occasions Italy has reached near disaster before galvanising itself into impressive action, such in 1992 when, on the brink of a debt default, it launched an ambitious program of privatisations and fiscal consolidation.
+On past occasions Italy has reached near disaster before galvanizing itself into impressive action, such in 1992 when, on the brink of a debt default, it launched an ambitious program of privatizations and fiscal consolidation.

 The current crisis may actually be the catalyst the country needs to adopt the far-reaching reforms that analysts have urged for years in vain.